Electrolysis Experiment: Decomposition of Water

 Procedure

-- Fill one test tube with distilled water.
+- Fill each test tube almost completely with the electrolyte solution.

-- Insert a carbon rod or graphite electrode into each test tube.
+- Insert a carbon rod or graphite electrode into the bottom opening of each test tube.

 - Connect the electrodes to the positive and negative terminals of the power supply.